-Source: National Inventory of Dams: Local Dams (U.S. Army Corps of Engineers, 2020)
+Source: National Inventory of Dams: Local Dams (USACE, 2020)

 With respect to levees, a 2021 assessment of the state's levee system by the ASCE continues to give the state's levees a grade of D and emphasizes that the lack of a state Levee Safety program means that few levees may be conducting regular safety inspections and preparing public evacuation plans for affected communities.
-(American Society of Civil Engineers, 2021).
+(ASCE, 2021).
 There is much less information with respect to year of construction for levees than for dams, however, what is available indicates a substantial proportion of levees were built nearly a century ago, before 1930.
 Many of these older levees are agricultural in nature, and their primary purpose may be to provide a water supply and/or protect crops and rangeland from flooding.
 The National Levee Database did not provide a year of construction for all levees, but Figure 1.24 charts the year of construction by county where provided.